-- Successfully complete all courses in the program with a 2.0 cumulative grade point average within the maximum time frame for completion as stated in the school catalog. - Successfully complete all externship requirements (if applicable). - Meet any additional program specific requirements as stated in the catalog.
+- Successfully complete all courses in the program with a 2.0 cumulative grade point average within the maximum time frame for completion as stated in the school catalog. - Successfully complete all externship requirements (if applicable), and - Meet any additional program specific requirements as stated in the catalog.

-Commencement exercises are held at least once a year.
-Upon graduation, all students who are current with their financial obligation to the school shall receive their diploma.
+Commencement exercises are held twice a year.
+Upon graduation, all students who are current with their financial obligation to the school shall receive their diploma and are eligible to participate in commencement exercises.